19th C, Pine, Sichuan. Full-figure lama image on furniture is rare, as is antique furniture from this region.

 61” W x 19.5” D x 36” H

-This Lama Chest is quite rare because there are not many Chinese chests using tall lama images as pivotal point, and not many antique furniture are available from Sichuan (literally means “Four Rivers”) due to its geographical isolation, relative inaccessibility, and its virtual self-sufficiency as the region is historically known as the ”Province of Abundance”.
+This Lama Chest is quite rare because there are not many Chinese chests using full-figure lama images as pivotal point, and not many antique furniture are available from Sichuan (literally means “Four Rivers”) due to its geographical isolation, relative inaccessibility, and its virtual self-sufficiency as the region is historically known as the ”Province of Abundance”.

-Geographically, it is a province that consists of two very distinct parts.
-The eastern part is mostly within the fertile Sichuan basin.
-The western part consists of numerous mountain ranges (including the Himalayas), forming the easternmost part of the Qinghai -Tibetan Plateau, which China has claimed part of it as the Tibetan Autonomous Region in the 20th century.
 The Sichuan Basin and adjacent areas of the Yangtze watershed was a cradle of indigenous civilization dating back to at least the 15th century BC.
 The province is rich in agriculture, mineral, and textile products.
 The region thus formed a stage on the trade route connecting the Yellow River watershed with India and the west.
 Buddhism probably came from India to the area even back then.

 This Lama Chest is solidly constructed with pine and strengthened with wooden nails.
 The wide top panel is made from one piece of wood.
 The side panels are recessed.
 The thick coat of dark lacquer applied on the surface is now crazed with age and appears leathery, adding character to the piece.
 There are four panels in front, with the two wider ones in the middle forming doors to a spacious interior divided by a shelf.
 Each front panel has the image of a lama, all painted with natural mineral colors.
 Each lama carries an auspicious sign, representing emblems of Buddhism and Taoism.
 When ribbons are entwined with sacred symbols, they represent the halo radiating from the gods.
-As with most furniture influenced by Tibet, the value of this chest is in the painting and not in the method of construction.
+As with most furniture influenced by its neighbor, Tibet, the value of this chest is in the painting and not in the method of construction.